iDave2/DockerWiki/README.md

 `DW_USER_CONFIG` is a good place to hide secrets.

-Finally, this command-line installer includes extensions so is relatively large.
+Finally, this command-line installer includes extensions.

 [comment]: # (
   That's fine, Dave.
 Anyone using this as a template